-President - Walt Dawson, DPhil
+President - Walter Dawson, DPhil

-Walt Dawson is the Director of Research and Analytics at the Oregon Health Care Association.
+Walter Dawson is the Director of Research and Analytics at the Oregon Health Care Association.
 A lifelong advocate for persons living with Alzheimer's, Walt has worked at the nexus of public policy, research, and health care at the state and national level.
-Prior to his current role with OHCA, Walt worked in Washington, D.C. at the U.S. Senate Committee Special Committee on Aging and the Health and Aging Program of the Atlantic Philanthropies.
+Prior to his current role with OHCA, Walter worked in Washington, D.C. at the U.S. Senate Committee Special Committee on Aging and the Health and Aging Program of the Atlantic Philanthropies.
 A Fulbright Scholar, he earned a Doctorate in Social Policy from Oxford University and holds Master's degrees from both Oxford University and the London School of Economics.

 Past President - Alan DeLaTorre, PHD